 And I had these feelings inside.
 And the Beatles were singing, “Michelle, Michelle, ma belle.
 Sont des mots qui vont très bien ensemble.”
 You know?
 And I’m walking around the neighborhood, you know?
 And isn’t it amazing?
 Those were very real moments.

-And on the front of your notes, here’s what I want you to get.
+Here’s what I want you to get.
 There are three observations I have about real love.
 Number one is this, is that we all are hardwired to need to be loved just for who we really are.
 You are hardwired just to be loved for who you are.
 Not what you do, not how you look.

 Second is that no amount of success, fame, education, or power can fill the human heart’s need for real love.
 We think, we hope, but no amount of education, no amount of fame, no amount of wealth, no amount of power can ever fill your heart for your real need to be really loved just for who you are plus nothing.